difcul/aw/3_accessing_and_extracting_data/README.md

 To be announced.

-# Part 2 - Submission data to be announced
+# Part 2 - Submission date to be announced

 ## Abstracts and Annotation